bhdicaire/macSetup/doc/bareMetal.md

 # A Fresh Start with your Macintosh

+Your data really isn't safe unless you're backing up properly and with lots of redundancy.
+You can't go wrong with Scott Hanselman's [computer backup rules](http://www.hanselman.com/blog/TheComputerBackupRuleOfThree.aspx):

+1. **Three copies of anything you care about** — Two isn't enough if it's important.
+2. **Two different formats** — Example: Dropbox and DVDs, or hard drive and usb key, or CD + online backup solution, ...
+3. **One off-site backup** — If the house burns down, how will you get your memories back?

+Refer to [configuration management](https://github.com/bhdicaire/macSetup/doc/configMan agement.md) to create a backup of the configuration items.

 ## Getting ready

-OS X updates and Xcode Command Line Tools</summary>

-The fastest way to find {command options|code pieces} you need :)

-As we will be formatting the hard drive which will wipe all information, it’s prudent to backup any important files along with your current profile.

-For example, I’m using make backup to copy a few important files to a git folder on my Dropbox folder and pushing the update to my (GitHub repository)[https://github.com/bhdicaire/macSetup].
-We can’t be to cautious.

-### Creating a Mac OSX install disk

 Let’s create a bootable USB drive with the OSX installer.
 Please use a USB drive without any important information as the drive will be erased by following steps.

-Download El Capitan installer from the App store Insert a 8GB or larger USB drive
+1. Download the High Sierra installer from the App store
+2. Insert a 8GB or larger USB drive
-Create Bootable OSX disk shell # Assumes disk is mounted as /Volumes/Untitled - update path if required sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction
+3. Create a bootable macOS disk shell # Assumes disk is mounted as /Volumes/Untitled - update path if required sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction
+4. Eject the USB key and test it :grin:

 ## Installing the operating system

 1. Connect an ethernet adapter to accelerate the installation thus no wifi credential is on the computer